challengepost/omniauth-devpost/README.md

 Or install it yourself as:

-    $ gem install omniauth-challengepost
+    $ gem install omniauth-devpost

 ## Usage

-The ChallengePost user api only exists in development.
-Production version coming soon!
+The Devpost OAuth protocol is supported but not yet publicly available.

 ## Contributing